Ryde Lifeboat Station: Ryde lifeboat disaster

 Early on the afternoon of Tuesday, 1 January 1907, Augustus Jarrett, master of the 56-ton barge Jane, reported that a small boat belonging to the Jane had been stolen.
 This boat was later seen drifting out to sea with a single occupant.
 The water was rough and the weather was squally.

 Around 5:30 that evening, the Ryde lifeboat Selina was launched to assist, with nine crew, including coxswain William John Bartlett at the helm.
 By this time it had become dark.
 Selina was a 30 ft wooden whaleboat design lifeboat.
 It had been designed to render assistance in shallow, smooth waters and lacked self-righting capability; it was not intended for rescue in storms or deep waters.
 The lifeboat searched the area but was unable to locate the small boat.

 Weather conditions deteriorated, and around 7:45 PM, a sudden heavy squall capsized the Selina, throwing the crew into cold water without any way of signalling for help.
 The lifeboat drifted across the Solent to Southsea on the south coast of the English mainland.
-Two of the nine crew had succumbed to exposure.
+Two of the nine crew, Frank Haynes and Henry Heward died from exposure.

 Meanwhile, the small boat belonging to the Jane had managed to row across the Solent, landing opposite Eastney Barracks at Southsea at around 7:00 PM, prior to the capsizing of the Selina.
 Its occupant turned out to be Augustus Jarrett.
 Jarrett maintained that the small boat had been stolen and he had later recovered it at the Dover Street Slipway, although later inquiry suggested it may simply have floated away after being poorly secured.

 An inquest into the accident was held on 4 January 1907.
 The jury's verdict was that the deaths had been accidental and not the result of negligence.

-Formation of Ryde Inshore Rescue

-A double drowning incident at the end of Ryde Pier in 1956 prompted the reformation of a rescue organisation to serve the town.